fiveagency/ios-swift-guide/Code Style/README.md

   Formalizes view construction into separate lifecycle steps:
   - creating views - creates and initializes all child views
   - styling views - sets style properties for each child view
-  - define layout for views - sets layout constraints for each view */ protocol ConstructViewsProtocol {
+  - define the layout for views - sets layout constraints for each view */ protocol ConstructViewsProtocol {